astridx/meinblog/sik/r/polynomial-regression-model-selection-javascript/index.md

 ---
-title: "Polynomial Regression and Model Selection"
+title: 'Polynomial Regression and Model Selection'
-description: "How to fit your data with model selection and polynomial regression and how to avoid over-fitting to keep your model parsimonious ..."
+description: 'How to fit your data with model selection and polynomial regression and how to avoid over-fitting to keep your model parsimonious ...'
-date: "2017-10-30T13:50:46+02:00"
+date: '2017-10-30T13:50:46+02:00'
-categories: ["Machine Learning", "JavaScript"]
-keywords: ["machine learning javascript", "polynomial regression javascript", "model selection javascript"]
+categories: ['Machine Learning', 'JavaScript']
+keywords:
+  [
+    'machine learning javascript',
+    'polynomial regression javascript',
+    'model selection javascript',
+  ]
-hashtags: ["#100DaysOfCode", "#JavaScript,#MachineLearning"]
+hashtags: ['#100DaysOfCode', '#JavaScript,#MachineLearning']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />